Sean-Boyes/Sean-Boyes/README.md

 I am currently an Engineering Student at Simon Fraser University
 My main programming languages at the moment are C and C++
 I have experence in Python and Matlab
-I am currently learning Fortran, Cobol, and Rust
+I am currently learning ARM/THUMB Assembly
 <!--
 **Sean-Boyes/Sean-Boyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.